-1. Reserved Rights and Reserved Easements.
-Grantor expressly reserves the right to engage in or invite or permit others to engage in the activities and uses set forth below (collectively, the "Reserved Rights") as Grantor may determine, in Grantor's sole discretion exercised in good faith, is required for Grantor's continued Hydro Project Activities and Electric Activities, including the continued operation and maintenance of Hydroelectric Facilities and associated Water Delivery Facilities and of Electric Facilities, together with easements as reasonably necessary or convenient for the exercise of the Reserved Rights (collectively, the "Reserved Easements").
-The Reserved Easements include a right of way, for the continued operation and maintenance of electric lines and associated Electric Facilities within the easement area described in Exhibit B and shown on Exhibit B-1, attached hereto and made a part hereof (the "Electric Line Easement Area").
+1. Reserved Rights.
+Grantor expressly reserves the right to engage in or invite or permit others to engage in the activities and uses set forth below (collectively, the "Reserved Rights") as Grantor may determine in Grantor's sole discretion exercised in good faith is required for

+Grantor's continued Hydro Project Activities, including the continued operation and maintenance of Hydroelectric Facilities and associated Water Delivery Facilities.
 Whenever reasonably practical, Grantor will use reasonable efforts to notify and consult with Grantee in advance of the exercise of the Reserved Rights and Reserved Easements, and use reasonable efforts to employ methods and practices that will not significantly impair the beneficial public values of the Property.
-The Reserved Rights and Reserved Easements are as follows:
+The Reserved Rights are as follows:

-(a) Grantor reserves, for its beneficial uses, all riparian water rights inherent in and part and parcel of the Property; all appropriative surface water rights (including, but not limited to, any appropriative surface water rights having a point of diversion, place of storage, or place of use on the Property); all prescriptive surface water rights; and all other right, title and interest of any nature whatsoever in and to the surface waters and the subterranean streams flowing through known and definite channels which are now or hereafter located or flowing upon, under or abutting the Property, including but not limited to all rights to take, divert and appropriate all such waters (collectively, the "Reserved Water Rights").
+(a) Grantor reserves for its beneficial uses, all riparian water rights inherent in and part and parcel of the Property; all appropriative surface water rights (including, but not limited to, any appropriative surface water rights having a point of diversion, place of storage, or place of use on the Property); all prescriptive surface water rights; and all other right, title and interest of any nature whatsoever in and to the surface waters and the subterranean streams flowing through known and definite channels which are now or hereafter located or flowing upon, under or abutting the Property, including but not limited to all rights to take, divert and appropriate all such waters (collectively, the "Reserved Water Rights").